-The Marigold, a cheerful and easy plant to grow, and the first choice among those who want a bright and splendid natural display for their homes!
+Marigold flowers are cheerful and easy plants to grow.
+They are the first choice among those who want a bright and splendid natural display for their homes!

 Marigold flower colors, come in a wide variety.